-B. Admission of In-service candidates of State Agricultural Universities (SAUs) under Faculty Upgradation Scheme (FUS)
+a).
+Admission of In-service candidates of State Agricultural Universities (SAUs) under Faculty Upgradation Scheme (FUS) (Number of Seats: 10)

 - i.
 Essential Qualifications: Same as given under Open Scheme. - ii.
 Not more than three candidates sponsored by any university shall be admitted in any one year under this stream. - iii.
-The candidates sponsored under this scheme should be regular employees of the university and should be likely to continue in service after obtaining the degree.
+The candidates sponsored under this scheme should be regular employees of the university and should be likely to continue in service after award of degree.
 The candidates should be sponsored on deputation terms entitling them to full salary and allowances.
 No fellowship shall be awarded to them by the IARI. - iv.
 The words "Sponsored for admission under Faculty Upgradation Scheme" should be clearly inscribed on the application form and on the forwarding letter.
-The sponsorship certificate as given at Annexure-I may be attached with the application and duly forwarded by the Vice-Chancellor or his nominee.
+The sponsorship certificate as given at Annexure- I should be attached with the application and duly forwarded by the Vice-Chancellor or his nominee.

-C. Admission under ICAR In-service Nominee Scheme
+b).
+Admission under ICAR In-service Nominee Scheme (Number of Seats: 10)

 - i.
 Essential Qualification: Same as given for admission under Open Scheme. - ii.
-The candidates sponsored under this scheme should only be those ICAR employees who have qualified the ICAR Senior Fellowship Examination with or without fellowship. - iii.
+The candidates sponsored under this scheme should be regular employees of ICAR and should be likely to continue in service after award of degree.
+The candidates should be sponsored on deputation terms entitling them to full salary and allowances.
+No fellowship shall be awarded to them by the IARI. - iii.
 The word "Sponsored for admission under reserved seats for ICAR employees" should be clearly inscribed on the application form and in the forwarding letter.
-The declaration as given in Annexure-I signed by the Director of the concerned Institute and a sponsorship letter from the Deputy Director General (Education), ICAR as given in Annexure-II should be attached with the application form.
+The declaration as given in Annexure-I signed by the Director of the concerned Institute should be attached with the application form.